AradhyaNepal/PocketA3/README.md

 This PocketA3 is a project from which I will learn:
 1) Sprint boot
-2) React inside Flutter for android app
+2) React inside Flutter
-3) Finally Swift with SwiftUI for iOS development.

 This project deadline is 2025 July 1.
-Where first 9 month is Spring boot and react then other 3 month is IOS.